RestyaPlatform/board/docs/restyaboard-view-assigned-cards.md

 ---
 title: Restyaboard View the Assigned Cards to the User from All the Boards
+description: Restyaboard View the Assigned Cards to the User from All the Boards
 ---

 # Restyaboard View the Assigned Cards to the User from All the Boards